Giveth/giveth-bridge/README.md

-`foreignBridge`: address of the foreign bridge `foreignConfirmations`: # of confirmations required before relaying tx to homeBridge `pollTime`: how often in seconds to check for txs to relay `liqidPledging`: address of liquidPledging contract on foreign network
+`foreignBridge`: address of the foreign bridge `foreignConfirmations`: # of confirmations required before relaying tx to homeBridge `pollTime`: how often in seconds to check for txs to relay `liquidPledging`: address of liquidPledging contract on foreign network `pk`: pk of the account to send txs from

 If you would like to receive an email on any errors, the following are required: